 - We expect inflation to be persistent and settle above pre-Covid levels.
 We expect central banks to kick off rate hikes but remain more tolerant of price pressures, keeping real interest rates historically low and supportive of risk assets. - Inflation is being driven by the unusual restart dynamics of extraordinary demand bumping up against supply bottlenecks.
-We expect many supply-demand imbalances to resolve over the year. - The policy response to rising inflation isn't uniform.
-Developed market (DM) central banks have already demonstrated they are more tolerant of inflation, even as several are gearing up to kick off rate hikes with steeper initial increases.
-Many of their emerging market (EM) counterparts have already lifted off. - The Fed has achieved its new inflation goal to make up for past misses and sees it has met its full employment mandate.
-This is the justification for kicking off rate hikes soon, likely in March.
-Still, we believe the total sum of hikes is unchanged and historically muted and that's more important to markets. - The Fed has sped up its tapering of bond purchases and has indicated it may start to trim its balance sheet earlier than expected by letting bonds run off when they mature. - Investment implication: We prefer equities over fixed income and remain overweight inflation-linked bonds.
+We expect many supply-demand imbalances to resolve next year. - The policy response to rising inflation isn't uniform.
+The Fed and the ECB are more tolerant of inflation, even as the Fed has started to warn of inflation risks. - Other DM central banks have signaled policy rate paths with steeper initial increases, and many of their emerging market (EM) counterparts have already lifted off. - The Fed doubled the tapering of its bond purchases \$30 billion a month to finish earlier this year.
+The central bank has achieved its new inflation goal to make up for past misses; the Fed now sees full employment being reached, justifying the start of rate hikes. - The Fed's projected rate hikes in 2022 are quicker than we expected, but the total amount of hikes is unchanged and muted keeping with our new nominal theme.
+We see risks to both the upside and downside of the Fed's rate projections. - Investment implication: We prefer equities over fixed income and remain overweight inflation-linked bonds.